 - Oral hygiene recommendations: Review and recommend oral hygiene aids as needed (electric dental toothbrushes, special cleaning aids, fluorides, rinses, etc.).

 - Review dietary habits: Your eating habits play a very important role in your dental health.

 As you can see, a good dental exam and cleaning involves quite a lot more than just checking for cavities and polishing your teeth.
-We are committed to providing you with the best possible care, and to do so will require regular check-ups and cleanings.
+At Sunnyvale Dental Care, we are committed to providing you with the best possible care, and to do so will require regular check-ups and cleanings.

 Learn more when you visit Sunnyvale Dental Care.
 Call Sunnyvale Dentist Dr. Antonious at 408-720-0900 to schedule a consultation today!